 Two modes of licensing are available:

 - Specific License Reservation (SLR) is a feature used in highly secure networks.
-It provides a method for customers to deploy a software license on a device (Product Instance) without communicating usage information to Cisco.
-There will be no communication with Cisco or a satellite.
-The licenses will be reserved for every controller.
-It will be node-based licensing.
+It provides a method for customers to deploy a software license on a device (product instance) without communicating usage information to Cisco.
+There is no communication with Cisco or a satellite.
+The licenses are reserved for every controller.
+It is node-based licensing.

 Four levels of license are supported on the Cisco Catalyst 9800 Series Wireless Controllers.
 The controllers can be configured to function at any one of the four levels.

-- Cisco DNA Essential: At this level the Cisco DNA Essentials features set will be supported.
+- Cisco DNA Essentials: At this level the Cisco DNA Essentials feature set will be supported.